Nature of the ACCA F9 paper

 For the written parts of questions there are several financial management theories that can be examined, but many of them are again checking that you understand the techniques and their assumptions and limitations.

-How to pass ACCA F9 exam
+How to use OpenTuition to study for the ACCA F9 exam

-Use the OpenTuition ACCA F9 lectures along with the F9 Course Notes.
+Use the OpenTuition ACCA F9 lectures along with the F9 Lecture Notes.
 Make sure that you are happy with the arithmetic, but also listen carefully to the lectures and check that you really do understand the techniques and the theories

 When you are confident of a topic then practise as many past exam questions as you can.
 See also F9 revision lectures based on past exams